Peasant revolt of 1775 in Bohemia: Aftermath

+The defeat of the insurgent crowd at Chlumec marked the de facto end of the peasant uprising in eastern Bohemia.
+The army began its advance from Chlumec to Rtyně, where the revolt leader Antonín Nývlt and a number of his comrades were captured without a fight.

-Despite the defeat, the uprising contributed to speeding up the process that led to the publication of corvée patent in August 1775 and later Emperor Joseph II's patent for the abolition of serfdom in 1781.
+In the following days, he was transported to Hradec Králové and then to Prague, where he appeared in court with others on April 3.
+On April 9, Empress Maria Theresa pardoned the participants in the rebellion with a so-called general pardon with reduced sentences for the promise of loyalty.
+There were only seven exemplary executions for acts against church property and sacrilege.
+Despite the defeat, the uprising contributed to speeding up the process that led to the publication of corvée patent on 13 August 1775 in Bohemia and 7 September 1775 in Moravia.

 In the city park in Chlumec nad Cidlinou The Peasant Riots Monument was erected in 1937, as a reminder of the revolt and the last battle of the revolt, by the sculptor Jakub Obrovský.
 Memorial is made in the form of a larger-than-life statue of a peasant armed with a scythe adapted to the function of a slashing weapon.